executors/futures/notes/meetings/2018_07_13__executors__weekly.md

 auto f = exec.then_execute(on_value([] { /* ... */ }), pred);
 ```

-Note that this would apply to all execution functions and all types of receivers if ask #3 is accepted:
+Note that this would apply to all execution functions and all types of receivers if Ask 3 is accepted:
 ```
-// Before (with ask #3):
+// Before (with Ask 3):
 // `execute` takes:
 struct VoidNoneReceiver {
   // At least one of these is required (satisfied by `Callable`s):